 The holy grail of online income sources for many aspiring digital nomads, getting paid to travel sounds like a dream come true.
 As with all online income generation, the reality is a lot tougher than the fantasy – but it is definitely possible to make a full time living as a travel writer, writing pieces for magazines and online publications as well as creating your own blog to add extra income streams and sell your own books.
 Be prepared for a lot of work and self-promotion.

 As with writing, there is a large demand for remote translation services.
-You can get into this field fairly easily as a freelancer as long as you have some good samples of work to show potential clients.
-Once you get established, set up your own branded website and focus on building authority and inbound leads to create a long term, sustainable business.
+You can get into this field fairly easily as long as you have some good samples of work to show potential clients and employers.
+Working for a translation company such as Tomedes is a good place to get started and gain more specialized skills in the field.

 8. Proofreading and editing